Thursday, May 9, 2024

 On June 22, 1990, Billy became the 1st non-festival music act to play Yankee Stadium without a game preceding the show, hosting the 1st of 2 sold-out concerts.
 On Millennium Eve, 1999 into 2000, he played Madison Square Garden, which he has sold out more than any other performer.
 On July 16 and 18, 2008, he played the last 2 concerts at Shea.

 In 2015, Billy sang the Anthem before Game 3 of the World Series at Citi Field.
-In the middle of the 8th inning, as they have all season long, the Mets played "Piano Man," and the fans sang along, looking at Billy in the owner's box.
-He had a puzzled look on his face, as if to say, "No, this is not a happy sing-along song."
+In the middle of the 8th inning, as they had all season long, the Mets played "Piano Man," and the fans sang along, looking at Billy in the owner's box.
+He had a puzzled look on his face, as if to say, "No, no, you don't get it.
+This is not a happy sing-along song."
 Actually, the Bronx-born, Long Island-raised Billy is a Yankee Fan, so the real question to ask was, "Man, what are you doing here?"
 Oh la, da, da-dee-da, la-da, da-dee-dah, da-dum.

 "Miami 2017."
 On September 10, 2001, it looked like the apocalypse he'd predicted for The City in 1976 had been prevented.
 But on the 11th, it came far too close to reality: "I watched the mighty skyline fall" -- although it was the World Trade Center, not the Empire State Building, that he saw "laid low."
 Of course, in 2017, we entered the Trump era, and, like so many other old ex-New Yorkers, Trump now lives in Florida -- and drug cartels, if not the American mafia, have taken over Mexico, as Trump keeps reminding us.
 (But he couldn't do anything about it the last time.)